 Strictly speaking, the XML standard does not require that a document contain an XML header to be a valid XML document.
 However, the current PC2 implementation expects a validator result file to have an XML header.

-The term “execute directory” refers to the directory which is current when a submission is executed and in which all execution operations (e.g. compiling, linking, execution) occur.
+The term “execute directory” refers to the directory which is current when a submission is executed and in which all execution operations (e.g., compiling, linking, execution) occur.
 In PC2 Version 9 the execute directory name is based on the logged in user.
 For example, the execute directory for Team 3 at Site 1 is named “executesite1team3”; the execute directory for Judge 3 at Site 2 is named “executesite2judge3”, etc.

 See the earlier note regarding the use of the –F option to avoid putting plain-text passwords on the command line.